Start here: Evolution has not prepared your brain for today's porn

 Our environments have drastically changed.
 The Internet offers endless mating opportunities, which your primitive brain perceives as real because you find them so arousing.
 As any good mammal would, you automatically attempt to spread your genes far and wide, but there’s no end to your mating season.

 Click, click, click, masturbate, click, click, click, masturbate, click, click, click.
-Day in and day out, never taking a break.
+Day in and day out, never giving your brain a well deserved rest.
 This can kick your binge mechanism into overdrive.
 Evolution never prepared your primitive brain for this kind of nonstop stimulation.

 Excess consumption (food or sex) is the signal to your primitive brain that you have hit the evolutionary jackpot.
-With continued daily over-consumption, dopamine triggers the accumulation of DeltaFosb, which initiates several brain changes, including sensitization.
+With continued daily over-consumption, high levels of dopamine trigger the production of the protein DeltaFosB.
+Continued over-consumption of natural rewards (sex, sugar, high-fat, aerobic exercise) or chronic administration of virtually any drug of abuse causes DeltaFosB to slowly accumulate in the reward circuitry.
+DeltaFosB activates certain genes which initiate several brain changes, including sensitization.

 Sensitization: A Pavlovian super-memory is formed

 Learning, memory, and habits can be summed up in the old, but true, saying - "Nerve cells that fire together, wire together."